 - Blurred vision

-It can often be challenging to assess the severity of whiplash injury, as well as the impact it will have on your future.
-This is why a medical is required.
+It can often be challenging to assess the severity of a whiplash injury, as well as the impact it will have on your future.
+This is why a medical check up and assessment is often required.
 If you have not seen a medical professional, this is something we will be able to arrange for you, free of charge.
 A simple and quick examination will be carried out at your local medical centre.

 Generally speaking, the longer your whiplash injuries will last, the more compensation you will receive.
 However, there are many variables that come into play, and you will also receive a payout for the amount of time you have had off work.